Case Cookus

-Stephen Case Cookus (born October 6, 1995), nicknamed "the Chef", is an American professional football quarterback for the Birmingham Stallions of the United Football League (UFL).
+Stephen Case Cookus (born October 6, 1995), nicknamed "the Chef", is an American former professional football quarterback.
 As a true freshman at Northern Arizona University, he was named the recipient of the 2015 Jerry Rice Award and the STATS FCS Freshman Player of the Year Award, both of which are awarded to the most outstanding freshman player in the NCAA Division I Football Championship Subdivision.
 He holds the record for most combined passing and rushing touchdowns in a USFL game with five, which he accomplished in a game against the Michigan Panthers on June 5, 2022.

 College career

 2015

 As a true freshman, Cookus began the season as the starting quarterback.
 After throwing for 3,111 yards and 37 touchdowns, he was named Freshman of the Year and was the winner of the Jerry Rice Award, which is given to the most outstanding freshman in the Football Championship Subdivision.
 He was also named to the All-Big Sky First-team.